 Weight loss is basically a numbers game – track your exercise expenditure and calorie intake to ensure you’re burning more calories than you consume.
-People who have successfully lost a lot of weight have often started by tracking what they eat.
+People who have successfully lost a lot of weight have often started by tracking what they eat every day.
 In the same way, people who save a lot of money start by tracking what they spend.
 This allows you to get to know your habits and helps you to identify where you can cut back.
 Spreadsheeting and tracking is a key part of saving money – I’ll explain how to do that in the next step.

 Stay on track, and if you fall off the wagon don’t be consumed by guilt, just learn from your mistakes and jump right back on!

 2. Get On Top Of Your Finances